-

 Disbursements

-A disbursement is the actual transfer of cash from the Global Fund to the Principal Recipient (PR) (in the currency(ies) of the signed Grant Agreement) for the payment of goods and services.
-The disbursement schedule and forecasted amounts will be established by the Country Team as an integral part of the annual funding decision process.
+A disbursement is the actual transfer of cash from the Global Fund to the Principal Recipient (PR) (in the currency(ies) of the signed Grant Confirmation) for the payment of goods and services.
+The disbursement schedule and forecasted amounts will be established by the Global Fund Country Teams as an integral part of the annual funding decision process.

-A Notification Letter is sent from the Country Team to the PR to inform them of the disbursement.
+A Disbursement Notification Letter is sent from the Global Fund Country Team to the PR to inform them of the disbursement.
 The Global Fund should clearly reference the applicable Grant Number in all disbursements.
-The Country Team should provide additional contextual information to the PR if the relevant disbursement amount differs from what was originally approved in the annual funding decision.
-Upon receipt, Country Offices (COs)/PRs will update Document Management Services (DMS) with the Notification of Grant Disbursement and Management Letter.
+The Global Fund Country Team should provide additional contextual information to the PR if the relevant disbursement amount differs from what was originally approved in the annual funding decision.
+Upon receipt, UNDP Country Offices should submit promptly a request for a deposit application in UNall with the Notification of Grant Disbursement and Management Letter, if applicable.

-For further guidance please refer to the Global Fund Operational Policy Manual.
+For further guidance please refer to the Global Fund Operational Policy Manual on Annual Funding Decisions and Disbursements.

 Loading resources